edirimkus/TaskKill-Remotely/README.md

 ## Usage

-1. **Run the Script**: Execute the script in a PowerShell session with appropriate permissions.
+1. **Run the Script**: Execute the script in a Command Prompt session with appropriate permissions.
    ```batch
    .\remote-task-killer.bat
    ```